 This vegan butternut squash mac and cheese is so creamy and has a rich flavor that all your family will love.
 It is a perfect weeknight dinner as it is simple & quick.

 I'm always on the hunt for easy recipes that are nourishing to feed my family and this one is such a hit.
 This vegan baked mac and cheese is definitively a favorite cheesy meal, but what I like from this squash pasta version is that it is so quick!
-You only need 15 minutes to cook the squash on the stove, then blend the sauce ingredients together.
+You only need 15 minutes to cook the squash on the stove, then blend the sauce ingredients together and add to noodles.
 It also makes for delicious leftovers that we pack as lunches to-go.

 And, if you haven't made pasta dishes using vegetables yet, you are missing out!
 Butternut squash is such a versatile vegetable and I use it a lot when making creamy squash soup for its amazing blended creaminess.
 It can also be used to make a creamy pasta sauce like in this recipe where the squash gives a nice orange cheezy color to the sauce that's super appetizing.

 Ingredients to make vegan butternut squash mac and cheese